Amritanshu-Ranjan/Splunk-Enterprise-Installation/README.md

 # Splunk-Enterprise-Installation
-Shell Script which downloads and installs the Splunk Enterprise modules on Linux host.
+A Shell Script designed to download and install Splunk Enterprise modules on a Linux host.

 # Functionality of Script
-Based on the WGET command line URL which Splunk provides , the script downloads the Splunk Enterprise package and does the installation.
+Using the provided WGET command line URL from Splunk, the script fetches the Splunk Enterprise package and proceeds with the installation.

 ## Installation Includes